rush00121/Car-ND-Vehicle-Detection/README.md

 this selection is

 * Accuracy of the classifier
-* Time taken to extract features( since HOG extraction is time consuming , we need to be considerate about how many what configuration we pick)
+* Time taken to extract features( since HOG extraction is time consuming , we need to be considerate about how many and what configuration we pick)

 ```